iron.fitness

 EXECUTIVE SUMMARY

 Iron.fitness is the TLD-native category anchor for the strength training subculture — a single-word, exact-match domain on the most specificity-signaling fitness gTLD available.
 At $7,500, the listing sits firmly inside the premium single-word .fitness tier ($3K–$50K) while carrying 50+ years of embedded cultural equity ('pumping iron,' 'iron game,' 'iron addicts') that no invented brand can manufacture.
-For a hardcore supplement, iron-game equipment, or strength content operator, this is a sub-1x-CAC brand acquisition in a $19B sports-nutrition-plus-equipment market growing 7% annually.
+For a hardcore supplement, iron-game equipment, or strength content operator, this is a brand-asset acquisition that pays back on a small batch of converted customers in a $30B+ US hardcore-strength market — sports nutrition alone is $71.55B globally (Grand View 2025) growing 8.7% annually, with strength equipment adding $13.4B (Mordor 2024).

 MARKET ANALYSIS

-The addressable category spans sports nutrition and strength equipment — a combined $19B market growing at 7% CAGR, with North America commanding 44% share (Grand View Research 2025; Mordor Intelligence 2024–2029).
-Three 2025–2027 drivers compound demand: (1) the post-2020 home gym build-out has normalized $2K–$15K residential strength setups, with Rogue Fitness, REP, and Titan capturing a home-gym equipment segment that 2x-d post-pandemic; (2) the Gen-Z barbell culture revival on TikTok (#ironaddict surpassing 2B views by 2026) has re-anchored strength training as aspirational youth content, displacing the 2015-era functional-fitness narrative; (3) the creator-economy shift has pushed programming and coaching (Rippetoe, Wendler, Nuckols peers) from print-book economics to app-subscription and cohort-based digital products with recurring revenue.
+The addressable category spans sports nutrition and strength equipment — a combined $30B+ US-narrow / $84B+ global market.
+Global sports nutrition is $71.55B in 2025 growing 8.7% CAGR (Grand View Research 2025), with North America commanding ~48% share; strength training equipment adds $13.40B globally in 2024, growing to $17.01B by 2029 at 4.79% CAGR (Mordor Intelligence 2024-2029).
+Three 2025–2027 drivers compound demand: (1) the post-2020 home gym build-out has normalized $2K–$15K residential strength setups, with Rogue Fitness, REP, and Titan capturing a home-gym equipment segment that expanded materially post-pandemic; (2) the Gen-Z barbell culture revival on TikTok (#ironaddict, #pumpingiron, and #liftheavy hashtag traction) has re-anchored strength training as aspirational youth content, displacing the 2015-era functional-fitness narrative; (3) the creator-economy shift has pushed programming and coaching (Rippetoe, Wendler, Nuckols peers) from print-book economics to app-subscription and cohort-based digital products with recurring revenue.

 Despite this demand surge, the hardcore-lifter brand layer remains structurally fragmented.
-No single operator owns the iron-game category namespace the way Peloton owns connected cardio or Lululemon owns athleisure — Animal Pak, 5% Nutrition, RYSE, and Bucked Up split the hardcore supplement share; Rogue, EliteFTS, and REP split equipment; Metroflex, Powerhouse, and Old School Iron split hardcore gym real estate.
+No single operator owns the iron-game category namespace at the brand-default level — Animal Pak, 5% Nutrition, RYSE, and Bucked Up split the hardcore supplement share; Rogue, EliteFTS, and REP split equipment; Metroflex, Powerhouse, and Westside Barbell split hardcore gym real estate.
 Exact-match category domains on TLD-aligned extensions are the scarcest brand asset in this space, and Iron.fitness is the semantic category anchor.
 The opportunity: a first-mover brand operator who locks the category-definitional URL before a competitor does.

 STRATEGIC USE CASES